carlosvalarezo/bowling-pyton-tdd/README.md

-# bowling_pyton_tdd
+# bowling-pyton-tdd

 This is the implementation of an algorithm to calculate the score of bowling game.
+To execute it run `docker build . -t bowling` then `docker run bowling`